AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 	- DON'T WANT: Shallow modules whose interface is complicated relative to the functionality they provide.
 		- "Classitis"
 - "Information hiding": Modules should hide complexity in them rather than pass them to whoever's using them through the interface. e.g., things like retry logic.
-- "Temporal Decomposition:" the bad design of designing code structure based on execution order.
+- "Temporal Decomposition:" the bad design approach of designing code structure based on execution order.
 - Much more important for code to be READABLE than easily writable.
 -